LinkedIn Outbound Sales: Make The Most Out Of It With These Proven Techniques

 Use lead magnets

-Another way to collect leads is by creating valuable content for free—but only if the person gives you their email address.
+Another way to collect leads is by creating valuable content for free in exchange for someone’s email address.
 We call this type of content a lead magnet.

-Lead magnets usually include eBooks, guides, industry reports—anything your target audience is willing to get in exchange for their email address.
+Lead magnets usually include eBooks, guides, or industry reports—anything your target audience is wants to get in exchange for their email address.

 Whatever the format is, make sure your users understand exactly what it is you’re offering—you could damage your reputation if they feel they’ve been misled.